Rough going for those picked by Trump to be 'my generals'

 "We are aware of the President's nomination and share his confidence for Gen. Mark Milley,” said Lt.
 Col. Mike Andrews, a Defense Department spokesman.

 To be sure, senior military leaders aren’t the only ones who have had rough rides in Trump’s administration that have often ended in collapse.
-Former Secretary of State Rex Tillerson was unceremoniously fired on Twitter in March only to be called “dumb as a rock” by the president on Friday.
+Rex Tillerson was unceremoniously fired as the secretary of state on Twitter in March only to be called “dumb as a rock” by the president on Friday.
 Former Attorney General Jeff Sessions endured months of public humiliation by the president before ultimately being forced out last month.